Title

 The raiders finally corral a sentry who announces the American’s presence to the fort’s commander who, in turn, surrenders his sword.

-Unlike Concord, the rebels never fire a single shot to record their victory, one with strategic importance.
+Unlike Concord, the rebels never fire a single shot to record another victory, and one with strategic importance.

-The colonists now control a critical stepping stone into Canada and the long-range French cannon and mortars they will use later on.
+The colonials now control a critical stepping stone into Canada and the long-range French cannon and mortars they will utilize later on.

 The Battle of Bunker Hill

-When word of the Concord defeat reaches England, King George III ships off three top field generals to support, then replace Gage: the conspicuously courageous, but sometimes tardy Lord William Howe; Howe’s second in command and personal adversary, Henry Clinton, who grew up in New York City; and finally, “Gentleman John” Burgoyne, aristocrat, playwright, rake, and military man, ambitious for glory.
+When word of the Concord defeat reaches England, King George III ships off three top field generals to support, then replace Gage – the conspicuously courageous, but sometimes tardy, Lord William Howe; his second in command and often adversary, Henry Clinton, who has grown up in New York City; and “Gentleman John” Burgoyne, aristocrat, playwright, rake and military man, ambitious for glory.

-On June 14, the Continental Congress counters by naming George Washington Commander in Chief of the Continental Army.
-They give Washington 2 million continental dollars to fund an army, and order him to consult closely with Congress on all major operations.
-The new commander has served in the British army for seven years, demonstrating remarkable courage and leadership during the French & Indian Wars before resigning in 1759 at age twenty-seven.
-His life since then has been that of an English aristocrat, running a vast plantation in Virginia and mastering politics as a local burgess.
+On June 14, the Congress counters by naming George Washington Commander-in-Chief of the colonial American.
+Washington is given 2 million Continental Dollars to fund an army, and orders to consult closely with Congress on all major operations.
+The new commander has served in the British army for seven years, demonstrating remarkable courage and leadership during the French & Indian Wars, before resigning in 1759 at age twenty-seven.
+His life since then has been that of an English aristocrat, running a vast plantation in Virginia and mastering politics as a local Burgess.

-His Continental Army is a motley crew, short on weapons, gunpowder, training, even uniforms—with its officers distinguished by colored ribbons pinned to their vests—pink for brigadiers, purple for major generals, and blue for the commander in chief.
+His Continental Army is a motley crew, short on weapons, gunpowder, training, even uniforms – with its officers distinguished by colored ribbons pinned to their vests – pink for Brigadiers, purple for Major Generals, and blue for the Commander-in-Chief.
 In the beginning they enlist simply to “stand up for their basic rights as Englishmen.”
-But soon enough, in response to the king’s declaration that they are “traitors,” they swing to the “Glorious Cause of America” and independence from the crown.
+But soon enough, in response to the King declaring them “traitors,” this swings to the “Glorious Cause of America” and independence from the Crown.

-Washington arrives with two initiatives in mind: drive the British out of Boston by siege and out of Canada by striking at Quebec City.
-The key to the siege will lie in controlling the high ground encircling the city—Bunker and Breed’s Hills to the north on the Charleston peninsula and the Dorchester Heights east of the “Boston neck.”
+Washington arrives on the scene with two initiatives in mind: drive the British out of Boston by siege, and out of Canada by striking at Quebec City.
+The key to the siege will lie in controlling the high ground encircling the city – Bunker and Breed’s Hills to the north on the Charleston peninsula and the Dorchester Heights east of the “Boston neck.”

-On June 17, 1775, Washington moves in the north at the Battle of Bunker Hill that ends with the British controlling the field, but at a cost of over 1,000 casualties.
+On June 17, 1775, Washington moves in the north at the Battle of Bunker Hill, a bloody affair that ends with the British controlling the field, but at a cost of over 1,000 casualties.
 Henceforth there will be no doubt in Howe’s mind about the determination of the rebels.

 August 23, 1775